-Years ago there had been a craigslist ad for free thorn-less cactus plants that needed to be rescued or they would be destroyed.
-A girlfriend and I made the expedition into Austin and filled up two big sacks full of the pads.
+Years ago, there had been a Craigslist ad for free thornless cactus plants that needed to be rescued or they would be destroyed.
+A girlfriend and I made the expedition into Austin and filled up 2 big sacks full of the pads.
 I planted them behind the cowshed where it tends to be very hot and dry, which is what they like.
 I occasionally cut back the grass from around them, but they mostly thrived in their new home with little help from me.
 Over the years they have given me much medicine and food.

 “I am going to take a cold shower to reduce my blood circulation and I’ll be laying down here in the living room when you get back.”
 I pointed to the big rug.
 Everything of importance in our family happens either around the dining table or on the living room rug.

 These are the centers of most family activity.

 Every evening my family gathers around the rug to hang out together.
 Through the years, most of my kid’s school projects were created on the living room rug.
 Vast amounts of artwork have been created on the rug.
 There have been countless wresting matches, yoga sessions, and gymnastics events held on the rug.
 At Christmas, the wrappings from piles of presents will be ripped open on the rug.
 I birthed my daughter on the living room rug.